 - ISO 18323:2015 defines a stone as synthetic if the product is artificial (that is, is produced completely or partially through human intervention) and its properties are essentially the same as those of its natural counterpart.
-Synthetic stones are therefore artificial products that essentially have the same chemical composition, crystal structure and physical (including optical) properties as a diamond/ coloured gemstone. - You must not use any term that is designed to disguise the fact that a diamond or coloured gemstone is synthetic, or that misleads the consumer in any way. - Remember that the word 'laboratory' refers to the facility that may produce the synthetic stones.
+Synthetic stones are therefore artificial products that essentially have the same chemical composition, crystal structure and physical (including optical) properties as a diamond/ coloured gemstone. - You must not use any term that is designed to disguise the fact that a diamond or coloured gemstone is synthetic, or that misleads the consumer in any way.
+That includes using abbreviations such as 'lab grown', 'lab created', 'lab diamond' or 'syn diamond'. - Remember that the word 'laboratory' refers to the facility that may produce the synthetic stones.
 Do not confuse it with a gemmological laboratory that analyses, authenticates, identifies and grades diamonds and coloured gemstones. - Note that the term 'cultured' is not an acceptable description for synthetic diamonds or coloured gemstones under ISO 18323 or the COP.
 If you are in the United States, you are allowed to use the term under FTC 2018 guidelines, but only when it is qualified by a clear and conspicuous disclosure (such as 'laboratory created', 'laboratory grown' or 'synthetic') conveying that the product is not a mined stone. - Using the name of a stone without qualification (for example, 'diamond', 'gemstone' or 'emerald') always means you are talking about a natural, untreated stone. - If you work with stones that have been synthetically enlarged (for example, starting with a 0.25ct diamond and growing it to 0.75ct), always disclose them as 'laboratory created', 'laboratory grown' and/or 'synthetic'.